Back

 Does the ego of the founder, CEO, or business leader often get in the way?

 Perhaps we believe we’re the only ones who can make the big decisions.
-That we’re the only ones who have the business acumen, experience and understanding to make the right call.
-We also might believe that if we let others in on our decision-making processes they will see how we struggle and that this might have a negative impact on how they view us as leaders.
+We’re the only ones who have the business acumen, experience, and understanding to make the right call.
+We also might believe that if we let others in on our decision-making processes they will see how we struggle and that this might hurt how they view us as leaders.

 Tadaa!
 Here’s your new strategy!

-When changes in strategy or direction are rolled out, it’s rare that decisions have been made without weeks of preparation.
+When changes in strategy or direction are rolled out, decisions have rarely been made without weeks of preparation.

 However, team members may not understand why things have changed.
 They might not buy into the new direction.
 Often they weren’t even aware of the need for change.